joakim/kay/README.md

     | is false -> marvin despair
 ```

 That's one expression of three messages pipelined.
 First `= 42` is sent to the `answer` field, returning `true`, before `is true` and `is false` act on the result in turn.
-Each evaluate their passed function only if the boolean's value is `true`/`false` (respectively), before returning the boolean for further chaining.
+Each evaluate their passed method only if the boolean's value is `true`/`false` (respectively), before returning the boolean for further chaining.

 Expressions are evaluated left-to-right.
 To ensure correct order of evaluation, or to use an expression in a slot, wrap it in `()`: